Skip to content

 "http://YOUR_HOST:8080/v1/user/sse?topics=hosts,tasks"

-Query Parameters
+Parameters

 ParameterDescription

-topicsComma-separated topic list.
-Values: hosts, tasks, image-status
+topicsComma-separated topic list: hosts, tasks, image-status

 Event Format

-Each event is a JSON line (newline-delimited JSON):
+Each event is a line of JSON:

 json